MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

 ## Run the sample app

-Use the sample log generator app as an example to show how to configure and use the Serilog sink.
+If you don't have your own data to test, you can use the sample log generator app with sample data to test configuration and use of the Serilog sink.

 1. Clone the Serilog sink's [git repo](https://github.com/Azure/serilog-sinks-azuredataexplorer) using the following git command: